 Discussion

 The results of this study support the first prediction.
 Specifically, couples that exhibited a mismatch in their sexual ideals were more likely to perceive their relationship to dissolve.
-This is an interesting and important finding, suggesting that the discordance in sexually intimate preferences in a relationship plays a role in the demise of said relationship.
-(Donnelly, 1993; Simpson 1987; Sprecher & Fehr, 1998), and this at least partially explained by a mismatch in sexual ideals.
+This is an interesting and important finding, suggesting that the discordance in sexually intimate preferences in a relationship plays a role in the perception of the demise of said relationship.
+Previous research suggests that dissatisfaction with sex is a contributing factor to the dissolution of relationships (Donnelly, 1993; Simpson 1987; Sprecher & Fehr, 1998), and the current findings suggest that this perception of leaving the relationship may be at least partially explained by a mismatch in sexual ideals.
 Using this information, researchers and clinicians could set up interventions to target this discordance and make partners more aware of each other’s ideals.
 This could therefore prevent relationship dissolution due to sexual displeasure.

-a higher degree of
+Figure 1a Figure 1b

+Figure 1.
+Figure 1a depicts mismatched sexual ideals and destiny beliefs predicting the likelihood of perceived relationship dissolution.
+Figure 1b depicts mismatched sexual ideals and growth beliefs predicting the likelihood of relationship dissolution.

+Notes:

+A greater score on Relationship Dissolution indicates a lower likelihood of perceived relationship dissolution; a greater score on Matched Ideals indicates a higher degree of mismatch in partners’ sexual ideals.

 The results of this study do not support the second prediction.
-Specifically, sexual growth and sexual destiny beliefs do not impact the effect that a mismatch in sexual ideals has on perceived relationship dissolution. partners who do not share similar sexual ideals may be more inclined to leave a relationship in the future, irrespective of their implicit relationship theories.
-This finding surprising considering the rationale behind destiny and growth beliefs.
-It seems intuitive that individuals who believe that relationships develop over time requirewould perceive a mismatch in sexual ideals as a temporary problem that could improve, while those who would perceive a mismatch as a major warning sign, leading them to exists.
+Specifically, sexual growth and sexual destiny beliefs do not impact the effect that a mismatch in sexual ideals has on perceived relationship dissolution.
+More specifically, partners who do not share similar sexual ideals may be more inclined to leave a relationship in the future, irrespective of their implicit relationship theories.
+This finding is surprising considering the rationale behind destiny and growth beliefs.
+It seems intuitive that individuals who believe that relationships develop over time and require effort to sustain would perceive a mismatch in sexual ideals as a temporary problem that could improve with work, while those who endorse destiny beliefs would perceive a mismatch as a major warning sign or indicator that a relationship is not meant to be, therefore leading them to be more inclined to leave a relationship when a mismatch exists.

 A limitation to consider as contributing to the absence of a moderating effect could be the nature of the independent variable.
-This study analyzed the discordance between partners’ actual ratings of sexual ideals, whether each ideal.
+This study analyzed the discordance between partners’ actual ratings of their sexual ideals, assessing whether partners were matched in the importance placed on each ideal.
 This simple dynamic does not consider how individuals perceive their partner to be meeting their ideals, and how they perceive themselves to be meeting their partners’ ideals.
-Just because partners may not share similar ideals does not necessarily mean they are not putting in the effort to meet each other’s ideals,.
-Previous research suggests that perceptions of mismatch may matter more than actual mismatch (Kelley & Burgoon, 1991; Sternberg & Barnes, 1985), thus future research should assess perceptions versus actual mismatches in idealsthe effect of perceptions of sexual ideals on the likelihood of perceived dissolution would be more significantly influenced by the moderation of destiny and growth beliefs.
+Just because partners may not share similar ideals does not necessarily mean they are not putting in the effort to meet each other’s ideals, or that they are even aware of the mismatch.
+Previous research suggests that perceptions of mismatch may matter more than actual mismatch (Kelley & Burgoon, 1991; Sternberg & Barnes, 1985), thus future research should assess perceptions of sexual ideal discrepancies versus actual mismatches in ideals as it is possible that the effect of perceptions of sexual ideals on the likelihood of perceived dissolution would be more significantly influenced by the moderation of destiny and growth beliefs.